Maplewood Fire and Rescue Centre

-The new facility will be approximately 36,000 square feet, and occupy around four acres of land.
+The new facility will be approximately 39,000 square feet, and occupy approximately four acres of land.
 It will house:

 - Firehall #2 — Includes four double apparatus (fire truck) bays, live/work quarters, and support spaces for 7-15 fire fighters

-- Department headquarters — Includes offices, workspaces, and support areas for 19 full- and part-time management and administrative staff
+- Department headquarters — Includes offices, workspaces, and support areas for 19 full- and part-time management and administrative DNV Fire and Rescue Services staff

 - Indoor training facility — For required classroom training, certification, lectures, and support offices, etc